danqua/batch-renderer-2d/README.md

 ## Simple 2D Batch Renderer

 ![Preview](assets/preview_100k_points.jpeg)
-*100k Points rendererd bouncing inside the window and cursor running at 600+ fps with /O2*
+*Rendering 100k Points bouncing inside the window and from the cursor, running at 600+ fps with /O2*

 This is a super simple 2D batch renderer using OpenGL 3.3.